-One of the beautiful sunsets on the Parkway is visible just a little ways up the Parkway, from the Maggie Valley entry point, at Waterrock Knob.
+One of the most beautiful sunsets on the Parkway is visible just up the Parkway, from the Maggie Valley entry point, at Waterrock Knob.

-The Waterrock Knob parking area is absolutely stunning, providing very wide and long distance views looking both east and west.
-This makes it perfect for both a sunrises and sunsets, assuming the fog doesn't move in.
+The Waterrock Knob parking area is absolutely stunning, providing very wide and long-distance views looking both east and west.
+This makes it perfect for both sunrises and sunsets, assuming the fog doesn't move in.

 The parking area has a nice meadow in the center, perfect for a picnic or to let the kids play in.
 The Parking area is also surrounded by nice concrete Picnic tables, and you can even hike up to the top.

 Can you solve the puzzle with your teammates and escape?

 Welcome to the ever-popular world of Escape Rooms with Maggie Valley Puzzle Rooms.
 You must, as a team, find clues, solve puzzles, keys, combination locks, and whatever else necessary to get out within one hour!
 Sound easy?
 It's not, but it sure is fun!

 Maggie Valley Puzzle rooms are designed for groups of two to 10 people, ages 7-85.
 Each room has a different scenario with its own plot, and new scenarios and plots are added frequently.

 Call Maggie Valley Puzzle Rooms today to make your reservation.
 Located at: 20 Kyles Way, Maggie Valley - (828) 558-1511

 5 - Take a scenic drive on the Blue Ridge Parkway